Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 "While it was difficult for me to witness, I knew what to do," she says.

 In contrast, Teno says, in her father's final hours, he was admitted to a hospice residence.
-Such residences often resemble a nursing home, with private rooms where family and friends can come and go, and with round-the-clock medical attention just down the hall.
+Such residences often resemble a nursing home, with private rooms where family and friends can come and go and with round-the-clock medical attention just down the hall.

 Teno called the residence experience of hospice a "godsend."
 But an inpatient facility is rarely an option, she says.
-Patients have to be in bad shape for Medicare to pay the higher in-patient rate that hospice residences charge.
+Patients have to be in bad shape for Medicare to pay the higher inpatient rate that hospice residences charge.
 And by the time such patients reach their final days, it's often too much trouble for them and the family to move.

-Hospice care is a lucrative business — now the most profitable type of health care service that Medicare pays for.
+Hospice care is a lucrative business.
+It is now the most profitable type of health care service that Medicare pays for.
 According to Medicare data, for-profit hospice agencies now outnumber the nonprofits that pioneered the service in the 1970s.
 But agencies that need to generate profits for investors aren't building dedicated hospice units or residences, in general, mostly because such facilities aren't profitable enough.

 Joe Shega, chief medical officer at for-profit Vitas, the largest hospice company in the U.S., insists it's the patients' wishes, not a corporate desire to make more money, that drives his firm's business model.
 "Our focus is on what patients want, and 85 to 90 percent want to be at home," Shega says.
 "So, our focus is building programs that help them be there."